On quadratic Hom-Lie algebras with twist maps in their centroids and their relationship with quadratic Lie algebras: Introduction

-for all $x,y$ and $z$ in $\g$.
-The algebraic study of Hom-Lie algebras can be traced back to the work of Hartwig, Larsson and Silvestrov (see \cite{HLS}) in studying deformations of the Witt and Virasoro algebras.
-All algebras and vector spaces in this work are finite dimensional and defined over an algebraically closed field $\F$ of characteristic zero.
+The algebraic study of Hom-Lie algebras is usually traced back to the work of Hartwig, Larsson and Silvestrov (see \cite{HLS}) in studying deformations of the Witt and Virasoro algebras.
+We shall refer our readers to the references provided by Benayadi and Makhlouf in \cite{Ben}, and specially to the Introduction of their work, where a rather complete and comprehensive summary was given for the various classes of Hom-structures that had been studied, at least up to 2014 when \cite{Ben} was written.
+Since then, the study of Hom-structures has grown fastly, covering a wide range of new interesting issues (see for example \cite{Cai}, \cite{MandZ}, \cite{MandN}, \cite{MandS}, \cite{WendeLiu}, or \cite{Z}).

+The spirit of our work is similar to that of \cite{Ben}, in that we also construct quadratic Hom-Lie algebras and study their connections with quadratic Lie algebras.
+The main differences are that we do not start with a Lie algebra $(\g,\mu)$, and our results are focused on {\it non-invertible twist maps\/} $T$ which are furthermore {\it centroids of\/} $(\g,\mu)$ (see for example \cite{Luks} and \cite{Melville}); that is, we shall assume throughout this work that,

+It is immediate to show that if $T$ is an invertible centroid, then $\mu$ is a Lie bracket.
+That is why we shall assume that $\dim\Ker(T)>0$, and when be referred to a pair $(\g,\mu)$, the bilinear map $\mu:\g\times\g\to\g$ will only be assumed to be skew-symmetric.